Bala Cynwyd Bankruptcy Attorney

-Chapter 13 is less common, but still widely used.
+Chapter 13 bankruptcy is less common but still widely used.
 Chapter 13 is a longer and more time-consuming process than Chapter 7, and cases generally span a timeline of three to five years.
 This is because Chapter 13 includes a “reorganization plan” to pay back creditors at a gradual, reasonable rate.
-While this form of bankruptcy requires more repayments than Chapter 7, it may also debtors to keep more of their possessions.
+While this form of bankruptcy requires more repayments than Chapter 7, it may help debtors to keep more of their possessions.

 Our Main Line Bankruptcy Attorneys Can Help

 If you or someone you love is struggling with debt, bankruptcy may offer relief.
-Call the law offices of Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online.
+Call the law offices of Young, Marr & Associates at (610) 557-3209.
 Your consultations will always be private, and the first one is free.
 Call today to see how we can help.

 ☑ Been paying credit card balances that seem to never go down?